Dudly01/pkmn/net/scripts/index.md

 This error appears if the source window is minimized.

 **could not locate Game Boy screen**:
 The Game Boy screen was not found on the shared window or screen.
 Make sure it is indeed there.
-The game needs to be fully visible (mind the cursor), in the original 10:9 aspect ratio and have no white borders around.
-The Super Game Boy borders need to be disabled.
+The game needs to be fully visible (mind the cursor), in the original 10:9 aspect ratio and have no white borders around it.

 **could not recognize screen layout**:
 This error indicates that the Game Boy screen was found (likely correctly) and the game screen is not recognized.
-First, make sure that the game shows a Pokémon summary (stats) screen.
-Having the cursor on the Game Boy screen can also be a cause.
+Make sure that the game shows a Pokémon summary (stats) screen.
+Having the cursor on the Game Boy screen can also cause this error.

 **could not determine XXX DV range: stat value not found in stat variation XXX**:
 This error appears if a stat has an unexpected(ly high) value.
-The Pokémon likely gained stat experience through battling or consuming certain items.
+The Pokémon likely gained stat experience through battles or by consuming certain items.
 The DV can not be calculated just from the visible stats anymore.

 **could not read XXX: could not read character #X: could not recognize character**:
-A specific field could not be read because a character (letter) is not recognized.
+A specific field could not be read because a character (Latin letter or digit) is not recognized.
 The game should be fully visible and not even the cursor should cover the texts.
-Make sure the game is not blurry and try resizing it until the error goes away.
+Make sure the game is not blurry.
+Try resizing it until the error goes away.

 If in doubt, use the "Show snapshot" button to see the image that was scanned last, and use the "Show screen" button to see the window or screen that the app receives as input.